 This manuscript employs the term mutual learning in a wide sense.
 We consider all training paradigms involving closed-loop BCI control and BCI algorithms in need of parameter estimation to be candidate mutual learning schemes.
 Effectively, we only exclude open-loop and pure neurofeedback approaches (where there is no BCI decoder).
 On the contrary, we take into account both “conventional” MI training protocols [51], which alternate the machine and subject learning procedures, and “co-adaptive” protocols, where online feedback training takes place simultaneously with online decoder adaptation [21].

-The main contribution of this work is the provision of quantitative evidences regarding the possible extent of operant subject learning in longitudinal MI training, how it can drive both BCI and task performance, and how it can be facilitated by the refinement of the application control paradigm.
+The main contribution of this work is the provision of quantitative evidence regarding the possible extent of operant subject learning in longitudinal MI training, how it can drive both BCI and task performance, and how it can be facilitated by the refinement of the application control paradigm.
 The significance of our results is that by showcasing the importance of supporting all three mutual learning pillars –subject, machine and application– we encourage a much needed shift of focus of the employed training paradigms towards the parallel promotion of operant conditioning effects and the consideration of application designs, to complement the progress in machine learning [12] and fuel the design of next-generation translational BCI training [47,53].

 In order to mitigate to some extent the absence of control in our study, a short questionnaire concerning information on the user training aspects of our competitors (see Materials and Methods) was addressed to all 10 competing teams, which was replied by 6 of them (S1 Table).
 In support of our hypothesis, it seems that none of these teams invested considerably on the facilitation of subject learning and were mainly concentrated on the machine learning side.